gnuhpc/All-About-SDE-Interview/README.md

 # ALL ABOUT SOFTWARE ENGINEER INTERVIEW
 ![logo.png](imgs/logo.png)
 ---
-### All the contents are *updating*, you could watch this repo to get updated.
+### All the contents *being updated*, you could watch this repo to get updated.
-### If you find it helpful, please give it *star*!This repo is for the guys who are struggling with the software engineer interview.
+### If you find it helpful, please *star* it!
+This repo is for the guys who are struggling with the software engineer interview.
 ---

 | Topic           | Link                                                               | Notes                                                                                                 |